- Steven Soderbergh

 - Release Date

 When watching Steven Soderbergh’s Contagion, you suddenly become aware of your surroundings.
 Someone a few rows back sneezes into her hands.
 An elderly person down the row hacks a fluid-rich cough and doesn’t cover his mouth as well as he should.
 Someone else sniffles and wipes their nose on their sleeve.
 All at once, the whole theater crawls with disease and you just need to get out.
 That’s how one begins to feel after only a few moments into this masterful film.
 And it only gets worse when it’s finished and you leave the theater.
-You become alerted to the notion that Mr. Cough-Cough and Ms. Sneezy have touched the hand rails and pushed the theaters doors open, effectively spreading whatever they have.
+You become alert to the notion that Mr. Cough-Cough and Ms. Sneezy have touched the handrails and pushed the theater’s doors open, effectively spreading whatever they have.
 And don’t even think about going into the public bathroom.
 You want nothing except to go home, douse yourself in hand sanitizer, and slowly spell out “q-u-a-r-a-n-t-i-n-e” until your dread passes.

 With almost documentary precision, a practical outline details current procedures in place to identify, contain, and eliminate a deadly virus.
-A growth of small, alarming episodes unfold and build deliberate tension: Gwyneth Paltrow returns home to Minneapolis from Hong Kong seemingly jet-lagged; her condition worsens and she dies from a mysterious disease.
+A growth of small, alarming episodes unfold and build deliberate tension: Gwyneth Paltrow returns home to Minneapolis from Hong Kong, seemingly jet-lagged; her condition worsens and she dies from a mysterious disease.
 Her young boy soon follows.
 More cases break out around the world.
 Public alarm sets in.
 Matt Damon plays the immune husband, a father concerned for their remaining teenage girl, and unable to bury his wife and youngest child because the mortuary refuses to take infected bodies.
-Laurence Fishburne plays a honcho from the Center for Disease Control and Prevention, and Bryan Cranston is his military counterpart.
+Laurence Fishburne plays a honcho from the Centers for Disease Control and Prevention, and Bryan Cranston is his military counterpart.
 Both officials send Kate Winslet’s Epidemic Intelligence Service officer to Minneapolis to control the outbreak there, and she confirms the disease’s incredible ability to spread, incubate, and kill at a rate faster than most diseases.
-As the number of those infected reaches millions, Jennifer Ehle’s lab doctor takes risky measures to ensure a vaccine is discovered in time.
+As the number of infected reaches millions, Jennifer Ehle’s lab doctor takes risky measures to ensure a vaccine is discovered in time.

 Soderbergh’s subtle, straightforward style has brought into question his directorial signature, but he outclasses many others through his organization and narrative economy.
 The clarity he brings to these overlapping stories is nothing short of astonishing.
 Over his twenty-plus year career since his 1989 independent debut with sex, lies, and videotape, Soderbergh has gone from indie artist to a filmmaker that brings a discerning craft and restraint to his mainstream work (Out of Sight, the Ocean’s trilogy, Erin Brockovich), while never losing touch with his indie origins through a number of dynamic projects (Che, The Good German, Solaris).
 This is arguably one of his best films, finding a unique balance between commercial cinema and his oft-employed detached arthouse sensibility.
 As the PG-13 rating indicates, he resists venturing into gory details, so audiences concerned that victims will be vomiting up their insides need not worry.
 The sole moment of bloody detail involves an autopsy and comes with a mild shock.